London marathon

 Advertising

-Running 26.2 miles (twenty six point two!) across our great city dressed as a sandworm from Dune is a feat that the majority of us Londoners will probably never be brave enough to attempt.
+Running 26.2 miles across our great city dressed as a rhino or Colin the Caterpillar is a feat that the majority of us Londoners will probably never be brave enough to attempt.
 But some courageous souls who aren’t averse to hours of gruelling training willingly put themselves in the crosshairs of shin splints and runner’s knee and, for that, they should be applauded.
-So, when 50,000 of them take part in the London Marathon on Sunday April 27 2025, get yourself down to the route to cheer them on.
+So, when 50,000 of them take part in the London Marathon in a few months, it’s your duty to cheer them on.

-Check out our route guide below to find the best spots to support those running from and track down nearby pubs and bars from when all that whooping and clapping leaves you feeling nearly as parched as the runners.
+The exact route for the 2026 event (happening on Sunday April 26), hasn’t been revealed yet but it’s likely to be very similar to, if not exactly the same as, the 2025 route.
+So, you can use our guide below to plan where you’ll station yourself and to track down nearby pubs and bars for when all that whooping and clapping leaves you feeling nearly as parched as the runners.
 Remember: your presence at this monumental sporting occasion means it is 100 per cent allowed to drink lager or rosé in the street at 10am.

 What landmarks can I spot on the London Marathon route?